Disasters, Emergency Alerts & Mass Service Disruptions

 If none of the above has occurred, your mobile phone's location is automatically updated by the network every 60 minutes.

-No. Only authorised personnel from emergency service organisations such as police, fire and realted state emergency services can use the emergency alert system to send warning messages.
+No. Only authorised personnel from emergency service organisations such as police, fire and related state emergency services can use the emergency alert system to send warning messages.

 For more information on SMS and landline emergency alerts see the Australian Government's Emergency Alerts website.

 Before reporting a fault with your Optus service, your safety comes first.
 Only contact us when it's safe for you to do so.
-To report a fault/outage call 13 13 44, this number is available 24 hours a day, 7 days a week.
+To report a fault/outage call this number.

 I don't have a fault, but have noticed a potential hazard with Optus equipment